sigasi/sigasi_insights/faq.md

 ## Does Sigasi Studio support VHDL-2008?

-Sigasi Studio supports VHDL-2008 features, except:
+Sigasi Studio supports VHDL-2008 features.

-* Inline PSL (not supported, but PSL in comments is safely ignored)
+Inline PSL is not supported, but PSL in comments is safely ignored.
-* New generics on packages: subprogram generics (not supported)
-* New generics on subprograms (not supported)

 ## Why don't you have feature XYZ?
 How can I put in on your roadmap?